AdobeDocs/workfront.en/help/reports-and-dashboards/reports/reporting-elements/filters-overview-draft.md

 ## `Limitations about joining multiple filter rules`

-You can reference only five objects, excluding the object of the report, when you build a filter in `Workfront`.&nbsp;
+You can reference only five objects, excluding the object of the report, when you build a filter in Workfront.&nbsp;

 When you reach this limit within the builder, you can select fields that belong only to these six objects.
 You receive a warning when you have reached this limit.&nbsp;